 11.1.
 You can access your personal data in such a format by logging in, viewing your account page and clicking “View” alongside “My portable data:”.

 12.1.
 Apple Push Notification Service (APNs) enables us to send notifications to our iOS app running on your device.
 When you log in to your Tourheat account on the app, Apple sends us a device token.
 We associate that token with your account, enabling us to send you notifications that you have opted into.
 APNs is owned by Apple Inc. Please see Apple's Privacy Governance statement here.

 12.2.
 Firebase Cloud Messaging enables us to send notifications to our Android app running on your device.
 When you log in to your Tourheat account on the app, Firebase sends us an Instance ID.
 We associate that ID with your account, enabling us to send you notifications that you have opted into.
 Firebase is a subsidiary of Google LLC.
 Please see here for further information including the retention period for Instance IDs.

 14.1.
 We may use your personal data to enable advertisers to display advertisements and promotions on our site and/or apps.
 However, we do not disclose your personal data to the advertisers for these purposes.
 Instead, they can use our facilities to target certain demographics: by age, gender, favourite genre and/or the location you gave us or that we derived from communications to our site.

 15.1.
 Except as otherwise specifically included in this policy, this document addresses only the use and disclosure of information we collect from you.
 If you disclose your information to third parties, whether they are other users of our site or other sites, different rules may apply to their use or disclosure of your information.

 16. Personal data of children

 16.1.
-Our site and services are targeted at persons over the age of 13.
+Our site, apps and services are targeted at persons aged 13 years or over.

 16.2.
 If we have reason to believe that we hold personal data of a person under that age in our database, we will delete that data.